Dukobpa3/Duk_FST_Packed_0/README.md

 ## Video Trailers
 Video trailers provided by [Extra Metadata Loader](https://github.com/darklinkpower/PlayniteExtensionsCollection/wiki/Extra-Metadata-Loader)

-I'm using streaming videos only so if you have any issues please report issues
+I'm using streaming videos only so if you have any issues please report

 ## Age Ratings icons
 Integrated direct to the theme